5G Market Research: What are the top players upto?

 Nokia seems to be advanced in 5G research both internally and externally as the company is only depending on 5G for their future growth.

 NEC Corporation (Japan)

-- In Feb 2018, the company also announced the successful remote control of construction machinery for the first time in Japan using a 5G next-generation communications system and 4K 3D monitoring collaboration with KDDI Corporation and Obayashi Corporation.
+- In Feb 2018, the company also announced the successful remote control of construction machinery for the first time in Japan using a 5G next-generation communications system and 4K 3D monitoring in collaboration with KDDI Corporation and Obayashi Corporation.

 Their 5G radio prototypes are the first products designed to enable operators to conduct live field trials in their own networks which helps operators to get a greater understanding for the potential of 5G in their own networks and environments.

 - Multiple companies teamed up to make 5G available in some cities.
-Tallink, Telia, Ericsson, and Intel have created a 5G test and exploration area at the Port of Tallinn.
+Tallink, Telia, Ericsson, and Intel created a 5G test and exploration area at the Port of Tallinn.
 The trial network is delivering internet to the commercial, passenger cruise ships while in the port.
 With million passengers annually on its Baltic sea routes, Tallink is one of the largest ocean transport companies of Europe.

 - In India, Ericsson partnered with Indian telecom Bharti Airtel for 5G.

 - Ericsson showcased the first-ever live 5G demonstration in India in November 2017.
 The demonstration using Ericsson’s 5G test bed and 5G New Radio (NR) delivered throughput of 5.7 Gbps and ultra-low latency of 3 milliseconds.
 According to an Ericsson study, 5G technology will enable a $27.3 billion revenue potential for the Indian telecom operators by 2026.